Crimean War: Long-term effects

 The Crimean War marked the re-ascendancy of France to the position of pre-eminent power on the Continent, the continued decline of the Ottoman Empire and a period of crisis for Imperial Russia.
 As Fuller notes, "Russia had been beaten on the Crimean Peninsula, and the military feared that it would inevitably be beaten again unless steps were taken to surmount its military weakness."
 To compensate for its defeat in the Crimean War, the Russian Empire then embarked in more intensive expansion in Asia, partially to restore national pride and partially to distract Britain on the world stage, intensifying the Great Game.

 The war also marked the demise of the first phase of the Concert of Europe, the balance-of-power system that had dominated Europe since the Congress of Vienna in 1815 and had included France, Russia, Prussia, Austria and the United Kingdom.
 From 1854 to 1871, the Concert of Europe concept was weakened, leading to the crises that were the unifications of Germany and of Italy, before a resurgence of great power conferences.

 In 1870, Prussia persuaded Russia to remain neutral in the Franco-Prussian war.
 Bismarck, having declared it impossible to keep 100 million Russians in a humiliated position without sovereign rights to their Black Sea coastline, supported Russia against the Treaty of Paris, and in return, Prussia achieved freedom of action against France in 1870–71 and inflicted a crushing defeat on it.

-An envoy from India who visited the war front after arriving to Constantinople from a failed mission in England, Azimullah Khan observed exhaustion and fatigue in the British soldiers and set to exploit a perceived weak state of the British Empire upon his return which consequently planted the seeds for the Indian War of Independence.
+Azimullah Khan, an Indian who visited the war front after arriving at Constantinople following a failed mission in England, has been claimed by several writers to have inspired the outbreak of the Indian Rebellion of 1857.
+According to Vinayak Damodar Savarkar in his book The Indian War of Independence (c.
+1909) and several other writers, Khan observed the poor quality of the British troops in Crimea and viewed this as a sign that Britain would not able to resist a revolt against Company rule in India.
+However, the academic Francis Jarman argues that such claims are exaggerated and Khan played only a minor role in the instigation of the rebellion.